atsyplenkov/sbanks-lib/README.md

 ## Performance

-This library provides a **pure Python implementation** of smoothing algorithms using only `numpy` and `scipy`.
+This library provides a Python implementation of smoothing algorithms with minimal dependencies, using only `numpy` and `scipy`.
 This makes it easy to install and use in any Python environment without compilation or binary dependencies (like QGIS and ArcPro).
+It's even possible to install the lib or plugin inside extremely manageble environment (Apptainer/Docker).
 This is especially the case for the Whittaker-Eilers, which has already have a nice Python implementation with Rust core ([`whittaker-eilers`](https://pypi.org/project/whittaker-eilers/)).

 Therefore, **for performance-critical applications**, consider using the [`whittaker-eilers`](https://pypi.org/project/whittaker-eilers/) package, which offers significantly faster smoothing operations (see benches below).